American Library Association: 20th century

 In 1961, the ALA took a stand regarding service to African Americans and others, advocating for equal library service for all.
 An amendment to the Library Bill of Rights was passed in 1961 that made clear that an individual's library use should not be denied or abridged because of race, religion, national origin, or political views.
 Some communities decided to close their doors rather than desegregate.
 In 1963, the ALA commissioned a study, Access to Public Libraries, which found direct and indirect discrimination in American libraries.

 In 1967, some librarians protested against a pro-Vietnam War speech given by General Maxwell D. Taylor at the annual ALA conference in San Francisco; the former president of Sarah Lawrence College, Harold Taylor, spoke to the Middle-Atlantic Regional Library Conference about socially responsible professionalism; and less than one year later a group of librarians proposed that the ALA schedule a new round table program discussion on the social responsibilities of librarians at its annual conference in Kansas City.
 This group called themselves the Organizing Committee for the ALA Round Table on Social Responsibilities of Libraries.
 This group drew in many other under-represented groups in the ALA who lacked power, including the Congress for Change in 1969.
 This formation of the committee was approved in 1969 and would change its name to the Social Responsibilities Round Table (SRRT) in 1971.
 After its inception, the Round Table of Social Responsibilities began to press ALA leadership to address issues such as library unions, working conditions, wages, and intellectual freedom.

 The Freedom to Read Foundation was founded by Judith Krug, Alexander Allain, and Carrie C Robinson and established by ALA's executive board in 1969.

-The Black Caucus of the ALA and the Office for Literacy and Outreach were established in 1970.

-In 1971, Barbara Gittings staffed a kissing booth at the ALA Conference underneath the banner, "Hug a Homosexual."
-This was the precipitating event that evolved into the Rainbow Round Table dedicated to supporting the information needs of LGBTQIA+ people.

 Centennial

 The American Library Association celebrated its centennial in 1976.
 In commemoration the association published Libraries and the Life of the Mind in America.

 The American Library Association Archives, established at the time of the centennial, created an online exhibit which includes a history of the centennial.
-Clara Stanton Jones, president, Inaugural address was titled, “The First Step into ALA’s Second Century.”
+Clara Stanton Jones, president, Inaugural address was titled, "The First Step into ALA's Second Century."